Economics Ph.D.

 Curriculum

 All doctoral candidates must satisfactorily complete the 39 hours of course work listed below.
 Students must also register for graduate seminar each semester they are in residence.
-Ph.D. students will have two fields of study, which will normally be Behavioral Economics and Experimental Economics, and International Trade and Development.
+Ph.D. students will have two fields of study, which will normally be a) Industrial Organization and b) International Macroeconomics and Development.
 Students will select one field as a major field and must pass the Field Examination in that area.
 This exam will normally be completed in the summer after a student’s second year in the program.
 All students in the program participate in Candidacy Examinations.
 The successful student must pass written exams in microeconomics and macroeconomics.
 A dissertation and dissertation defense complete the program requirements.

 Course Listing